XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 ### Metrics

-Datadog can collect exposed Prometheus or OpenMetrics from your application.
+Datadog can collect Prometheus or OpenMetrics metrics exposed by your application.
 In simple terms this means that the application needs to expose an endpoint which the Datadog agent can scrape to get the metrics.
 All that is required is that the Pod contains annotations which tells Datadog where to find the metrics HTTP endpoint.